USEPA/hwip/docs/Results/search-results.md

 A circle around a number indicates multiple sites in the area.
 Click the circle to zoom in to and display single facilities.

 Click on map pins to view the site's name and address.
-This action also highlight the site in the cards list or table.
+This action also highlights the site in the cards list or table.

 ### Download Results

 When in the Table View, you may download your search results into a comma-separated values (CSV) file.
-CSV files can opened in spreadsheet software, such as Excel, for analysis.
+CSV files can be opened in spreadsheet software, such as Excel, for analysis.

 - Click Full Dataset to download the facilities in your list along with additional data about each facility.
 The Full Dataset option is available for a results set of 10,000 sites or less.
 - Click Quick CSV to download the facilities in your list with only the data you see on the screen.